StackExchange/dnscontrol/documentation/commands/init.md

 ?
 Write these files?
 Yes

 Done.

-?
-Compare domains in dnsconfig.js with zones at Cloudflare?
-Yes
+Comparing domains in dnsconfig.js with zones at Cloudflare...

 $ dnscontrol get-zones --format=nameonly -- cloudflare_primary - all
 Zones at Cloudflare compared with dnsconfig.js: